ManiruzzamanAkash/laravel-markdown-blog/README.md

 ## Laravel Markdown Blog
-An example blog application using Laravel and Markdown - the right way.
+An example blog application using Laravel, Markdown, Prism JS and Markdown JS - the right way.

 **Why I've done this ?**